The Manifold Hypothesis for Gradient-Based Explanations: Plots and Figures

 \subsection{Figure Creation Details}

 Figure \ref{fig:mnist_gradients} was created by normalizing both vectors to unit norm and trimming the pixels with the largest 0.005\% absolute values.
 Images within the same column lie within the same color space, i.e. equal colors imply equal values along the respective coordinates.
-The python code is given in \ref{lst:mnist32_figures}.

-To create Figure~\ref{fig:all_qq} we used the python code in \ref{lst:overlay} to overlay the explanation maps on top of the images.